 98 runs, India vs Pakistan, Centurion, ICC World Cup 2003

-Before he departed towards the pavilion in 28th over, Tendulkar had scored 98, just two short of a blasting 100 but it was enough for India to win the match.
+Before he departed towards the pavilion in the 28th over, Tendulkar had scored 98, just two short of a blasting 100 but it was enough for India to win the match.
 From Wakar Younis to Shahid Afridi, everyone in the opposition team was struggling to stop the God of cricket but he knew exactly what he wanted to do.
 Tendulkar was in his best form that day.

 120 runs, India vs England, Bengaluru, ICC World Cup 2011

-It was Ind vs Eng match in 2011 when Tendulkar stroked 10 fours and 5 smashing sixes on the ground of M. Chinnaswamy Stadium in Bengaluru.
+It was the Ind vs Eng match in 2011 when Tendulkar stroked 10 fours and 5 smashing sixes on the ground of M. Chinnaswamy Stadium in Bengaluru.
 His impeccable performance instilled strength in the lower order batsmen and India managed to score 338.
 England chased the number and the match was a tie.
 India later defeated Sri Lanka and won the ICC World Cup 2011 trophy after 28 years.
 It was after the victory at Wankhede that Tendulkar took retirement and appeared as an ICC Ambassador during World Cup 2015.

 Sachin Tendulkar World Cup Records